muskang48/Speaker-Diarization/README.md

 4. Testing\
 To test the model that we trained using Hindi B data  we used part of Hindi A dataset as testing file.The speakers of both the dataset are different.
-We got 27% DER.\ The below results are for Hindi_01.wav file of Hindi A dataset.\
+We got 27% DER. <br /> The below results are for Hindi_01.wav file of Hindi A dataset.\
 ![Capture4](https://user-images.githubusercontent.com/44304305/83499125-79b5ba00-a4da-11ea-91d0-bd420a9db610.JPG)\

 We also tested our model for other audios.
 We didn't annotated those files so grountruth and der are not possible to find out.
-We generated the hypothesis which was showing almost similar results  if we listen to the meeting data.\
+We generated the hypothesis which was showing almost similar results if we listen to the meeting data. <br />
 Hypothesis on desh.wav Audio file\
 ![desh_ms](https://user-images.githubusercontent.com/61666843/83514379-2f8c0300-a4f1-11ea-9b70-01baa7903b36.png)\
 Hypothesis on modi_2.wav Audio file\